PF

 Instructions

-2. 2In a mixing bowl, whisk together the all-purpose flour, whole wheat flour, baking powder, and salt.
+2. 2In a mixing bowl, whisk together the all-purpose flour, whole wheat flour, baking powder, and salt until combined.

-5. 5With a bench scraper or butter knife, divide the dough into quarters.
-Roll each quarter first into a ball, then out and into a rope that is 3/4 inches wide and about 8 to 9 inches long.
-Connect the ends of the rope to each other form a ring, pressing lightly to seal.
-Repeat with the remaining quarters.
+5. 5Divide the dough into 4 equal portions using a bench scraper.
+Roll each portion into a ball, then into a rope about 3/4 inch wide and 8–9 inches long.
+Connect the ends to form a ring and press gently to seal.

 Nutrition — Per Serving